Fountains of Wayne: 1995–2001: Early years

-In 1996, the band released its self-titled debut, which spawned the singles "Radiation Vibe" and "Sink to the Bottom", and the band toured the world extensively behind its debut album, playing alongside bands including The Smashing Pumpkins, Sloan, and The Lemonheads.
+In 1996, the band released its self-titled debut, which spawned the singles "Radiation Vibe" and "Sink to the Bottom", and the band toured the world extensively behind its debut album, playing alongside bands including the Smashing Pumpkins, Sloan, and the Lemonheads.
 That same year, Schlesinger wrote the Academy Award-nominated, RIAA gold-certified title song for the film That Thing You Do!.

 In 1999, the band released Utopia Parkway, an album named after a road in Queens, New York.
 The album was a concept record that dealt with life in modern suburbia.
 Utopia Parkway was received well by critics, garnering many favorable reviews, and was album of the week in People magazine.
 The group once again toured extensively behind the album, but frustrations grew between the band and the label.
 The band was later dropped by Atlantic in late 1999.

 The band was inactive for a period of time.
 Collingwood, in particular, had a difficult time coping with the band being dropped by their label.
-In 2004 he said, "When we got dropped from Atlantic, it's my fault that it took so long, because I wasn’t sure I wanted to keep doing it.
-At the end of four years of the hardest work I’d ever done in my life, more traveling and being away from my wife the whole time, I had nothing to show for it.
+In 2004 he said, "When we got dropped from Atlantic, it's my fault that it took so long, because I wasn't sure I wanted to keep doing it.
+At the end of four years of the hardest work I'd ever done in my life, more traveling and being away from my wife the whole time, I had nothing to show for it.
 I got back home and I had nothing.
 I was broke, I was demoralized, I was exhausted.
 I think I just needed a year to recharge my batteries."

 Schlesinger cowrote many of the songs for the Josie and the Pussycats film and soundtrack, produced albums for Verve Pipe, David Mead, and They Might Be Giants, and released a third record with his other band, Ivy.
-Collingwood formed and fronted a Northampton, Massachusetts-based pop-country band called Gay Potatoes, and played a string of solo shows in the Boston and Los Angeles areas.
-Guitarist Jody Porter worked with his band, The Astrojet, alongside famed producer Gordon Raphael and keyboardist David Zhang in New York City.
-Percussionist Brian Young moved to Los Angeles and did session work for various artists such as producer Steve Fisk, Ivy, Heather Duby, and Greg Dulli.
+Collingwood formed and fronted a Northampton, Massachusetts-based pop-country band called Gay Potatoes, and played a string of solo shows in the Boston and Los Angeles areas; Gay Potatoes was officially retired on New Year's Eve 2010.
+Guitarist Jody Porter worked with his band, The Astrojet, alongside famed producer Gordon Raphael in New York City.
+Percusionist Brian Young moved to Los Angeles and did session work for various artists such as producer Steve Fisk, Ivy, Heather Duby, and Greg Dulli.